Get a free, no obligation personal loan quote with rates as low as 6.99%

 How Does OSAP Work?

-The goal of OSAP is to enable students to attend university or college, who would otherwise not be able to due to lack of adequate financial resources.
+The goal of OSAP is to enable students to attend university or college, who would otherwise not be able to due to a lack of adequate financial resources.
 At its core, it’s an education financing program, and it works in a straightforward manner.

 Upon approval of your application, OSAP will forward the money directly to the university.
 The university will then apply the funds against your tuition account, clearing the outstanding balance.
 Should there be a shortfall, it will be up to you to pay the balance.
-Suppose your OSAP loans exceed your tuition cost.
-In that case, the surplus will be deposited into your bank account (if you arranged for direct deposit), which you can then use to pay for books, materials, equipment, etc.

 Check out what happens to your student bank account when you graduate.